Article

 Schedule a Free Compliance Call — Talk to our team about your TPS exposure before these deadlines hit.

 Haiti's TPS was set to expire on February 3, 2026.
 On February 2, 2026, the U.S. District Court for the District of Columbia issued an order staying the termination.
 (Miot et al. v.
 Trump et al., No. 25-cv-02471-ACR, D.D.C.)
+The D.C.
+Circuit denied the government's emergency stay request on March 6, 2026.

 Which EADs Are Affected